ergochat/irc-go/README.md

 # GoshuIRC-Go

-This is a bunch of self-contained packages that help with IRC development in Go.
-The package splits themselves are fairly similar to how things are split up in the [original Python version](https://github.com/goshuirc/irc).
+These are libraries to help in writing IRC clients and servers in Go, prioritizing correctness, safety, and [IRCv3 support](https://ircv3.net/).
+They are not yet API-stable, but any API breaks should be modest in scope.

 ---